Wanli Emperor: Mine tax crisis (1596–1606)

 According to American historian Richard von Glahn, tax revenue from silver mines increased significantly from a few hundred kilograms per year before 1597 to an average of 3,650 kg per year in 1597–1606.
 In the most successful year of 1603, the revenue reached 6,650 kg, accounting for approximately 30% of mining.
-According to estimates by modern Chinese historians Wang Chunyu and Du Wanyan, the mining tax earned the state an additional 3 million liang (110 tons) of silver, with the eunuch commissioners retaining eight or nine times more.
+Modern Chinese historians Wang Chunyu and Du Wanyan estimate that mining tax earned the state an additional 3 million liang (110 tons) of silver, with the eunuch commissioners retaining eight or nine times more.
 Another estimate suggests that in 1596–1606, the mine commissioners supplied the state with at least 5.96 million liang of silver, but kept 40–50 million for themselves.
 While officials commonly profited from their positions, eunuchs were known to pocket a significantly larger portion of the collected funds.

 At the turn of the years 1605/1606, the Emperor realized that not only gentry officials, but also eunuchs, were corrupt.
 He also recognized that the mining tax was causing more harm than good.
-As a result, in January 1606, he made the decision to abandon the attempt at alternative administration and issued an edict to abolish state mining operations.
+In January 1606, he made the decision to abandon the attempt at alternative administration and issued an edict to abolish state mining operations.
 Tax collection was then returned to the traditional authorities.
 The gentry not only suffered financially from the eunuchs' actions, but also lost control over the financial transactions between the people and the state.
 This loss of control was a significant blow to their perceived dominance over the people.
 It was a humiliating experience and disrupted the natural order of things.
 By 1606, the gentry regained their dominance over both the people and the state as a whole.